richcooper95/twenty-forty-eight/README.md

 A way to play the famous [2048](https://play2048.co/) game from right within your terminal.

-I don't own the idea behind this game; that was [Gabriele Cirulli](http://gabrielecirulli.com/).
+I don't own anything to do with this game; that's [Gabriele Cirulli](http://gabrielecirulli.com/).
 This is just a reworking.

 <img width="614" alt="image" src="https://github.com/richcooper95/twenty-forty-eight/assets/58304039/9b9737ff-c661-40b6-b504-185aabd7ce75">